seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CHARMIAN**
 Lord Alexas, sweet Alexas, most any thing Alexas,
-almost most absolute Alexas, where’s the soothsayer
+almost most absolute Alexas, where's the soothsayer
 that you praised so to the queen?
 O, that I knew
 this husband, which, you say, must charge his horns
 with garlands!